grahampugh/grahampugh.github.io/_posts/2015-03-27-preconfigured-junos-pulse-client.md

 $ make pkg
 {% endhighlight %}

-You should now have a package named `Junos-Pulse.pkg` which you can import into your software distribution system (Munki, Casper etc).
+You should now have a package named `Pulse-Secure-Configured.pkg` which you can import into your software distribution system (Munki, Casper etc).

 Making a DMG for manual distribution
 ============